insightfinder/InsightAgent/ruckus-agent/README.md

 - **Client Enrichment**: Enriches per-AP metrics with RSSI, SNR, and TX statistics derived from individual client data
 - **5GHz-only Critical Metrics**: Computes corroboration KPIs and critical alert indicators exclusively for 5GHz clients
 - **Metric Filtering**: Per-metric enable/disable flags to control exactly what is sent to InsightFinder
-- **Zone Mapping**: Optional JSON-based zone name remapping
 - **Streaming Processing**: Processes APs in configurable chunks to bound memory usage
-- **Device Inventory Lookup**: Enriches instances with serial/venue/component data from the Device Inventory API (cached in `devicelookup.json`, refreshed every 24h)
+- **Device Inventory Lookup**: Enriches instances with serial/component data from the Device Inventory API (cached in `devicelookup.json`, refreshed every 24h).
+Zone and subvenue are intentionally left empty for now, and component name is fixed to `Ruckus Agent` for all instances.

 ## Architecture